 The compliance rate for this measure was 0%.
-The measure was applied to records in all 48 files in the sample and none of the files were rated achieved.
-To receive a rating of achieved, the file contained documentation confirming that the caregiver had received written child referral information and written information about the caregiver's responsibilities (arising from the child's care plan) for each child placed in the caregiver's home during the audit timeframe.
+The measure was applied to records in all 37 files in the sample and none of these files were rated achieved.
+To receive a rating of achieved, the file had to contain documentation confirming that the caregiver had received written child referral information and written information about the caregiver's responsibilities (arising from the child's care plan) for each child placed in the caregiver's home during the audit timeframe.

-Of the 48 files rated not achieved, 41 lacked documentation confirming that the caregiver had received both child referral information and information about the caregiver's responsibilities for at least one child placed in the caregiver's home during the audit timeframe; 6 were missing confirmation that the caregiver had received information about the caregiver's responsibilities; and 1 was missing confirmation that the caregiver had received child referral information.
-Only 4 files in the sample contained documentation confirming that the caregivers had received both child referral information and information about their responsibilities toward the child, and this occurred for only 7 of the 247 children placed in the 48 family care homes in the sample during the audit timeframe.
+Of the 37 files rated not achieved, 26 lacked documentation confirming that the caregiver had received both child referral information and information about the caregiver's responsibilities for at least one child placed in the caregiver's home during the audit timeframe; 8 were missing confirmation that the caregiver had received information about the caregiver's responsibilities; and 3 were missing confirmation that the caregiver had received child referral information.

+Only 4 of the 37 files in the sample contained documentation confirming that the caregiver had received both child referral information and information about their responsibilities for at least one child placed in their care, and this occurred for only 6 of the 258 children placed in these 37 family care homes during the audit timeframe.